 Knowing what people go through when they lose a loved one, having experienced the loss of my sister, and a year later in April 2015, the loss of my mother, specializing in probate real estate choose me.

 I’ve been accused of being a “vulture” preying on vulnerable people.
 I do not take these claims to heart.
 I know it comes from a place of grief, sadness, and anger.
 I know that because I’ve been there.
 The few people who have made those claims against me don’t know me.
 I know that most people need help.
+I also understand that not everyone who has lost a loved one needs to sell a home.

 I’ve also been accused of being too nice.
 I just don’t believe that we can be too nice.
 The world needs more people that are kind and willing to help others.
 Do people sometimes take advantage?
 Of course, some people will.
 It does not change who I am or my heart’s desire to help.

 I’ve witnessed families that were once united quickly divide after the death of a parent or other family member.
 The death of my sister changed me.
 The death of my mom changed me even more.
 I see life differently.
 I live life differently.
 My heart is vulnerable as I am willing to trust, care and love more deeply.
-Life is truly short.
+Life is truly precious and short.

 I understand the challenges people face administering an estate.
 I offer my specialized service IF people need to sell real estate.
 Real estate has been my full-time career since January 2003.
 It’s what I do.
 It is how I earn a living.